comunica/Article-SSWS2020-AMF/content/abstract.md

 ## Abstract
 <!-- Context      -->
-Various Linked Data Fragments (LDF) exist for exposing Linked Data on the Web.
+Various Linked Data Fragments exist for exposing Linked Data on the Web.
 The Triple Pattern Fragments (TPF) interface is a type of LDF that significantly lowers server-cost by moving a large portion of the query effort client-side.
 <!-- Need         -->